 online here), which relates some of the insights in the excerpts linked to above to the tutorial system itself.

 I also consulted colleagues about how they taught.
-I asked to sit in on tutorials being taught by friends (who had
+I asked to sit in on tutorials being taught by friends (who had also

-tutorials and give me feedback - but that's more useful once you've begun, rather than in preparation.
+me feedback - but that's more useful once you've begun, rather than in preparation.

 Reflections on Teaching

 I taught for a year, taking second and third-year undergraduates in two course - the International Relations core